AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 This setting allows the end character used by some control functions to be changed.
 By default this is a `#`.
 The `endchar` value must not be the same as the [`funcchar`](#funcchar) default (`*`) or its overridden value.

 ### erxgain=
-This option adjusts the Echolink receive gain in +/- dbV.
-It is used to balance Echolink receive audio levels on an `app_rpt` node.
+This option adjusts the EchoLink receive gain in +/- dbV.
+It is used to balance EchoLink receive audio levels on an `app_rpt` node.

 Sample: